Xymist/blog-2018/content/post/deprecation.md

 you are entirely within your rights to make a fuss.
 The same goes for bad dependencies as for bad code;
 a deprecation warning isn't a polite suggestion.
 It's a boiler that needs servicing, a rotting windowframe.
-You might still be functional, you might still be watertight and warm, and the new kitchen table all your guests can see and use is lovely - but you're storing up expensive trouble.
+You might still be functional, you might still be watertight and warm, and the new kitchen table all your guests can see and use is lovely - but you're storing up expensive trouble for the future.